Edna P. Plumstead: Career

-Plumstead also played a role in the development of the mobilism theory as she provided better information about Glossopteris that contributed to the interpretation and understanding of the division of Gondwana.
+Plumstead also played a role in the development of mobilism theory as she provided better information about Glossopteris that contributed to the interpretation and understanding of the division of Gondwana.
 She became an authentic voice for mobilism.

-Her work, together with that of Wegener, du Toit and Martin helped Warren Hamilton, who was a supporter of the continental drift theory, to develop his theory on mobilism which he then applied in America.
+Her work, together with that of Wegener, Alexander du Toit and Martin helped Warren B. Hamilton, a supporter of the continental drift theory, to develop his theory on mobilism which he then applied in America.

-Plumstead was the first to describe the strange fertile structures of the Glossopteris plant found in organic connection to leaves.
-Also, during her research, in her review of “Paleobotany in Antarctica”; she came to the conclusion that it is inevitable that evidence from Antarctica demands a more plausible phytogeographical explanation than any that was given before, and seems to be satisfied by the acceptance of some form of continental drift.

-As a paleobotanist as well, she studied fossils and was especially interested on how fossils of the same species ended up on different continents-she uses Gondwana to explain this.
+In her review of "Paleobotany in Antarctica", she came to the conclusion that it is inevitable that evidence from Antarctica demands a more plausible phytogeographical explanation than any that was given before, and seems to be satisfied by the acceptance of some form of continental drift.
+As a paleobotanist as well, she studied fossils and was especially interested in how fossils of the same species ended up on different continents, and used Gondwana to explain this.
 Her papers on continental drift were widely discussed and important for her own development in her research of fossils.
-Warren Hamilton, who was a supporter of mobilism and went to Africa to find evidence to support his theory, while in Africa he read the work of Plumstead -it was thanks to her (and two other people) that he was able to prove his theory of mobilism true.
 Plumstead made a great contribution to the understanding of Glossopteris, providing key evidence confirming the mobilist interpretation of Gondwana.
-Through much of Plumstead's work and research other scientists have been able to confirm their own theories which have helped us to know about the world as it is today.
+Through much of Plumstead's work, other scientists have been able to confirm their own theories which have helped us to know about the world as it is today.